 Back in August 2020, Bloomberg (opens in new tab) claimed that Nintendo was investigating a new Switch model that has not only 4K “high-definition graphics” but also more computing power.
 But it was in October when a report from Economic Daily News (opens in new tab) hinted that the Nintendo Switch Pro could feature Mini-LED technology, manufactured by Innolux Corporation.
 As well as reflecting the push towards higher resolutions, it could also lead to increased battery life, as well as improvements in the screen’s brightness and contrast, compared to the current LCD display.

-In May of this year, a listing for "New Nintendo Switch Pro" reportedly popped up on Amazon Mexico, but we've seen retailers jump the gun with placeholder listings before.
+In May of 2021, a listing for "New Nintendo Switch Pro" reportedly popped up on Amazon Mexico, but we've seen retailers jump the gun with placeholder listings before.
 More exciting is the news from earlier this month, via the vast rumor mills of Twitter, that we will see the new Nintendo Switch Pro at E3, and we'll be able to pre-order it too.
 Of course, this then turned out to be the Nintendo Switch OLED model.

 What has Nintendo said about a Switch Pro?